Products

 TG Method

-The TG Method (Thixotropic Grout Method) is a grouting technique designed to enable controlled injection even under underwater conditions.
-The grout has a rapid gel time and maintains a plastic state—a condition with no self-flow but capable of flowing under small pressure—for several minutes before hardening.
-This characteristic allows the material to fill voids completely without leaving gaps, ensuring effective backfilling.
-As a result, the TG Method offers easy construction, cost efficiency, and environmentally friendly performance in underground works.
+The TG Method (Thixotropic Grout Method) is a grouting technique designed for controlled injection, even under underwater conditions.
+It features a rapid gel time and maintains a plastic state—having no self-flow but capable of flowing under low pressure—for several minutes before hardening.
+This behavior enables complete void filling without segregation or gaps, ensuring reliable and uniform backfilling.
+As a result, the TG Method offers easy application, cost efficiency, and environmentally friendly performance.

 LW Method